MarcEscandell/ALPypeRL/docs/Home.rst

 Reinforcement learning basics
 ******************************

-If you are new to Reinforcement Learning, in this page you'll learn some basics.
-Although, the best recommendation is to visit the `OpenAI Spinning Up <https://spinningup.openai.com/en/latest/>`_.
-It's probably the best free **educational** resource at the moment if you want to learn in deep detail how RL works.
+If you are new to Reinforcement Learning, the best recommendation is to visit the `OpenAI Spinning Up <https://spinningup.openai.com/en/latest/>`_.
+It's probably the best **free educational** resource at the moment to learn in detail how RL works.

 As explained in `wikipedia <https://en.wikipedia.org/wiki/Reinforcement_learning>`_: